Connorh223/Connorh223/README.md

-- 👋 Hi, I’m Connor Hickman!
+- 👋 Hi, I’m Connor!
 - ✨ I am a Full Stack Certified Software Developer based out of Raleigh, NC.
-- 👀 I’m interested in a Junior Level Software Development position.
+- 👀 I’m interested in Associate Level Software Engineer positions.
-- 🌱 I’m currently delving deeper into back-end languages, which are my strong suit.
+- 🌱 I specialize in back-end development.
 Although I am a Certified Full-Stack Developer and am competent at front-end based languages as well.
 - 📫 I can be contacted by email at Connorh223@gmail.com
 - 📫 Alternatively, you can find me on LinkedIn at https://www.linkedin.com/in/connor-hickman/